willslater99/Sonnet-Of-The-Damned-Band-Site/new-README.md

 <a></a>
 #### Structure And Layout
-I've decided to use [Bootstrap](https://getbootstrap.com/) for the overall structure and layout I have chosen to use  to create an overall structure for my website.
+I've decided to use [Bootstrap](https://getbootstrap.com/) for the overall structure and layout of my website as its pre-included CSS and javascript elements make it much easier to keep a similar design from one page to another, has a great mobile first layout that will adapt very well as well as my belief that I can make use of the jumbotron function to easily achieve the rectangle and squares based layout I designed in my wireframes.
-Bootstrap provides various elements of CSS and Javascript which is very helpful to keep a good structure on your page.
-As Bootstrap is designed for mobile first, I will be certain that my website functions well on mobile.

 <a></a>
 #### Colors